AqueductHub/aqueductcore/docs/extensions.md

 When server executes an extension action, the following steps are followed:

 1. Server application (`aqueductcore` or `aqueductpro`) checks the correctness of the extension definition (see chapter on [Writing a Manifest File](#writing-a-manifest-file)).
-2. Then it check the existence of the python virtual environment inside extension's directory.
-If there is no virtual environment inside, it is created and populated with dependencies.
-You may control which modules are installed there by adding `requirements.txt` and/or `pyproject.toml` files.
+2. Then it checks the existence of the python virtual environment inside the extension's directory.
+If there is no virtual environment inside, it gets created and the extension's dependencies are installed.
+You may control which packages are installed by adding `requirements.txt` and/or `pyproject.toml` files to the extension's directory.
 These dependencies are shared by all actions of the extension and installed once.
 3. Based on the manifest file and user input, parameters and constants are initialised as environment variables.
 4. `script` section of the action definition is executed.
 This may call arbitrary code: scripts or programs located in the directory.
 If `$python` variable is used inside this section, it is replaced with the python executable of the virtual environment.
 Read more about writing the code in [Writing Extension Code](#writing-extension-code) section.
 We expect that these programs read the data and persist the results inside the aqueduct experiment.
-5. Execution output (standard input stream, standard error stream, process result code) is recorded in a log file inside an experiment.
+5. Execution output (standard input stream, standard error stream, process result code) is recorded in a log file which gets saved alongside the experiment's files.

 ## Writing Extension Code